apache/druid/docs/ingestion/schema-design.md

 Similar to log aggregation systems, Druid offers inverted indexes for fast searching and filtering.
 Druid's search capabilities are generally less developed than these systems, and its analytical capabilities are generally more developed.
 The main data modeling differences between Druid and these systems are that when ingesting data into Druid, you must be more explicit.
-Druid columns have types specific upfront and Druid does not, at this time, natively support nested data.
+Druid columns have types specific upfront.

 Tips for modeling log data in Druid:

 * If you don't know ahead of time what columns you'll want to ingest, use an empty dimensions list to trigger [automatic detection of dimension columns](#schema-less-dimensions).
-* If you have nested data, flatten it using a [`flattenSpec`](./ingestion-spec.md#flattenspec).
+* If you have nested data, you can ingest it using the [nested columns](../querying/nested-columns.md) feature or flatten it using a [`flattenSpec`](./ingestion-spec.md#flattenspec).
 * Consider enabling [rollup](./rollup.md) if you have mainly analytical use cases for your log data.
 This will mean you lose the ability to retrieve individual events from Druid, but you potentially gain substantial compression and query performance boosts.